MJoergen/nexys4ddr/offloader/Episodes/ep04_-_Network_Protocols/README.md

 To make it easier for the client of the strip\_crc module, I've chosen to have the strip\_crc module discard frames with any errors, including CRC errors.
-This means that the strip\_crc module must buffer up the entire frame (including CRC), and only at the end of the frame, when "eof" is asserted, should it sample "ok" and possibly discard the entire frame.
+This means that the strip\_crc module must buffer up the entire frame (including CRC), and only at the end of the frame, when "last" is asserted, should it sample "ok" and possibly discard the entire frame.
 The internal buffer within the strip\_crc module must therefore be able to contain a complete Ethernet frame.